gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;environment&gt; {#environment}

-Allows you to group a set of agents together for exclusive use.
+Allows you to group a set of agents and pipelines together for exclusive use.

 **Attributes**